mysan91/Storegolf/README.md

 * Footer with social media links and email informationd and a small about section.
 * Background image

-Product Details:
+## Features Left to Implement

+ * Course page
+ * Accessories page
+ * Travel page
+ * A bit more information on the home page
+ * Ability to add items to chart
+ * Se chart and delete and add items
+ * Testing in readme
+ * Deployment in readme
+ * Login/logut
+ * Profile
+ * Paymethods
+ * Signup form
+ * adding products
-Crispy forms used to display product info
+ * Crispy forms used to display product info
   Bootstrap card format to display product image/details

-## Features Left to Implement
+  * more CSS
+  * More wireframes